dubinsky/dubinsky/_posts/2024-05-15-publishing-notes-on-web.md

 With the notes published on my website, I want a list of them to be published too - otherwise, nobody can find the individual notes.
 I [found](https://talk.jekyllrb.com/t/directory-listing-plugin-help/5513/4) a [solution](https://github.com/MichaelCurrin/fractal/blob/master/_includes/structure/page-list.html); thank you, [Michael Currin]( https://github.com/MichaelCurrin)!

 I did not make sub-folders appear in the lists automatically yet, not just files, so I add them manually, as content of the index files.

 - [ ] [[TODO]] add sub-folders to the folder listing automatically;
 - [ ] [[TODO]] generate the index files themselves automatically.

-Also, there does not seem to be any way to paginate the page lists.
 - [ ] [[TODO]] paginate the page list.

 In `_layouts/page.html`: